-- a. a detailed explanation of how the merger will allow the merged entity to achieve the efficiency.
-Specify these steps that the merger parties anticipate taking to achieve the efficiency, and the risks, time and costs involved; - b. where reasonably possible, a quantification of the efficiency and the basis for the quantification.
+- 12. State how efficiency gains52 generated by the merger, if any, are likely to enhance the ability and incentive of the merged entity to act pro-competitively and how they will be sufficient to outweigh any anti-competitive detriments caused by the merger.
+Please provide a description of, and supporting documents relating to, each efficiency (including cost savings, new product introductions, and service or product improvements) that the merger parties anticipate will result from the merger relating to any relevant product.
+For each claimed efficiency, provide: - a. a detailed explanation of how the merger will allow the merged entity to achieve the efficiency.
+Specify these steps that the merger parties anticipate taking to achieve the efficiency, and the risks, time and costs involved; - where reasonably possible, a quantification of the efficiency and the basis for the quantification.
 Where relevant, provide an estimate of the significance of efficiencies related to new product introductions or quality improvements.
 For efficiencies that involve cost savings, state also the one-time fixed cost savings, recurring fixed cost savings, and variable cost savings; and - c. why the efficiency cannot be achieved to a similar extent by means other than through the merger, and in a manner that is not likely to raise competition concerns.